google/WebFundamentals/src/_langs/en/tools/javascript/console/console-write.markdown

 The first parameter passed to any of the logging methods may contain one or more format specifiers.
 A format specifier consists of a `%` symbol followed by a letter that indicates the formatting that applies to the value.
 The parameters following the string apply to the placeholders in order.

 The following example uses the string and digit formatters to insert values into the output string.
-You will see Sam has 100 points in the console.
+You will see "Sam has 100 points" in the console.

     console.log("%s has %d points", "Sam", 100);

-The full list of format specifiers are as follows:
+The full list of format specifiers is:

 | Specifier | Output                                                                            |
 |-----------|:----------------------------------------------------------------------------------|